husseinhmede1/bex-website/README.md

 2. Add `"&<your alias>": path.resolve(__dirname, "path/to/your/alias")` in [`config-overrides.js`](config-overrides.js)

 Note:

 * You can remove or replace "&" symbol with any other symbol, but make sure to be consistent.

-* Reload or restatrt your IDE or text editor for configurations to appear.
+* Reload or restart your IDE or text editor for configurations to appear.

 ## Project Features